thomasm1/app-kafka-elasticsearch-tweets/BackEnd_Oracle/README.md

 > Ruben Colons

 ### Application Overview
-The mission of the app is to organize and persist health and appointment information relating to clients and the client's pets.
+The mission of the app is to organize and persist health and appointment information relating to clients and the client's nfts.
 The architecture provides a service-based design managing both customers' and receptionists' data-related tasks.
 The system maintains vaccination records dynamically by tracking expiration dates, with notifications to customers of upcoming vaccination expiries and other information.

 #### Purposes
-The veterinarians are able to record notes based off the clients visits, and those notes will be tied to the client's pet in the graphical user interface.
-The goal of this application is to reduce the workload of data entry on the employees, as well as maintain a structured note system and portable vaccination record for the pets that visit the practice using an intuitive interface.
+The veterinarians are able to record notes based off the clients visits, and those notes will be tied to the client's nft in the graphical user interface.
+The goal of this application is to reduce the workload of data entry on the employees, as well as maintain a structured note system and portable vaccination record for the nfts that visit the practice using an intuitive interface.

 ### Technologies
 | Fx | Tools | URLS |